 The Kenpo Karate Compendium came out on schedule.
 The release was January 13, 2015 with the e-book and the paperback followed almost immediately.
 The response has been good and it’s been purchased by many across the US and other countries.
-It is available on this site or thru Amazon, Barnes and Noble, iBooks, etc.
+It is available thru Amazon.

 Home About My Books